mparker2/mparker_phd_thesis/chapter_3/text.md

 ### Conclusion

 We present G4Seeqer, the first Convolutional/Recurrent Neural Network model for prediction of G Quadruplex forming structures.
 G4Seeqer is implemented in Python, using Cython for speed-up of G4Hunter candidate region proposal, and `Keras` with `Tensorflow` backend for neural network prediction [@Chollet2018; @Abadi2016].
 Weights have been trained on the G4Seq dataset [@Chambers2015] and transfer learned to the rG4Seq dataset [@Kwok2016], to produce models tailored for DNA and RNA G4s, respectively.
-It is able to process the whole human genome in approximately 1 hour on a 8 core i7 desktop computer with 16GB RAM.
+It is able to make predictions on the whole human genome in approximately 1 hour on a 8 core i7 desktop computer with 16GB RAM.
 Because G4Seeqer is trained directly upon sequences from the human genome, rather than on derived sequence features, it is able to identify patterns in the G4Seq dataset that have not previously been reported, as well as removing false positive sequences which are flagged by pattern matching techniques.
 This greatly improves the accuracy of the model on various *in vitro* and *in vivo* datasets, from stabilities determined by UV melting to genomic regions identified by BG4 ChIP-seq [@Hansel2016].

 \newpage
 <!--stackedit_data: